Concatenation in Excel (Table of Contents)

 Date Format Using “&” Symbol

 It is similar to the concatenate function.
-If we want to print the current day, as to how we use today, function similarly takes the today function and from that take a day in text format and concatenate with any text or cell address.
+If we want to print the current day, as to how we use today, function similarly takes the today function and from that takes a day in text format and concatenates with any text or cell address.

 TEXT JOIN()

-Text join is another function that we can use for joining the texts.
+Text join is another function that we can use for joining texts.

 Text join has some other features and concatenates that we can give the delimiter, and we can ignore empty spaces when we select a range of cells.

-We will see one example for a better understanding of this TEXTJOIN() function.
+We will see one example to understand this TEXTJOIN() function better.
 Please find the below screenshot, which we need to join or concatenate those texts using TEXTJOIN.

-First, we need to give a delimiter, which means how we want to separate each text, whether space, comma, and semicolon, etc. Here we want space between each word; hence we will give a space between two double quotes in the place of delimiter.
-The second is for ignorance of empty spaces; if we do not want empty space cells to include our text, it gives “True” otherwise “false”, and finally gives the range of cells which we want to join.
+First, we need to give a delimiter, which means how we want to separate each text, whether space, comma, semicolon, etc. Here we want space between each word; hence we will give a space between two double quotes in place of the delimiter.
+The second is ignorance of empty spaces; if we do not want empty space cells to include our text, it gives “True”; otherwise, “false”, and finally gives the range of cells we want to join.

 The result is as below.